Treatment & Managing Diabetic Foot

 The disease needs to be properly managed.
 However, when it is not, diabetics can be affected.
 Typically by the loss of feeling and poor blood flow.
 This allows for small blisters and wounds to progress into a very serious infection.
 Eventually, leading to amputation.

 Diabetic Foot Care:

-According to the Centres of Disease Control and Prevention, nearly 84 million US adults have diabetes.
+According to the Centres for Disease Control and Prevention, nearly 84 million US adults have diabetes.
 Shockingly, 90% don’t even realize they have it.
 Over a third of the 84 million are in the prediabetic stage.
 And over the last twenty years, adults diagnosed with diabetes have tripled.
-Because Americans have became more overweight.
+Because Americans have become more overweight.

 It’s important to inspect your feet daily for proper care.

 - Wash your feet thoroughly with soap and warm water.